Rejecting the "I know what's best for you" Mindset: a Paradigm Shift

 Instead of correcting, is there a way I can provide more support instead?

 What is the worst that can happen here, if I prioritize autonomy and freedom of choice?
+(If it is an immediate safety risk, I would also step in.)

 What are my long term worries for them, and what is the potential impact?